ScilifelabDataCentre/Anubis/anubis/README.md

 ## General design features

 The app uses the standard Flask way of doing things, i.e. it is uses mostly functions.
-Object-oriented programming is used sparingly.
+Object-oriented programming is used mainly for the document saver context manager (see below).

 Access privileges are checked either by a decorator on the function, or as early as possible in the execution using functions named `allow_xxx`.